How can we build back better, together?

 We want to continue to reach out to new people - so we can really have an impact in our city.
 Clearly many of us have spent more time online than usual - and we’ve worked hard to share as much as we can on social media - in a range of different ways.

-How can we maintain that momentum over the coming weeks and months - continuing to welcome new followers - whilst also staying relevant to people who have been with us for a while?
+How can we maintain that momentum - continuing to welcome new followers - whilst also staying relevant to people who have been with us for a while?

 How can we make our new habits stick?

-It’s been an awful few months - and we’re by no means out of it yet.
+It’s been an awful year - and we’re by no means out of it yet.
 But it’s important to recognise some of the good things that have come out of a difficult situation.

 And when it comes to what we waste - there are positive stories too.
 Once we settled into lockdown, research suggests that many of us began to waste far less food - in part because we got into different habits, as we had more time.
 Shopping to a list, checking our cupboards, using up what we’ve got, planning our meals.